-Speedster7t AC7t1500/AC7t1550 FPGAs allow for multi-rank support in the DDR4 interface, up to 4 in standard mode, and up to 16 in 3DS mode.
+All Speedster7t FPGAs allow for multi-rank support in the DDR4 interface, up to four ranks in standard mode.

 The DDR4 PHY/controller can connect to the other interface subsystems or the FPGA fabric via an AXI interface with support for full, half and quarter-rate clocking.
 The two connectivity options include: